DAC-2018-01

 Project Information:

-The project operates under the Native Forest from Managed Regrowth (NFMR) methodology.
-Unlike Human-Induced Regeneration (HIR) projects which focus on managing grazing pressure, the NFMR method is specifically designed for land that has previously undergone comprehensive clearing for pastoral purposes.
-The core activity of this project is the cessation of mechanical or chemical destruction of regrowth.
-By stopping these clearing cycles, the project allows native vegetation, typically Mulga (Acacia aneura) or Poplar Box communities, to regenerate from in-situ seed sources, rootstock, and lignotubers into permanent native forest.
+The project operates under the Native Forest from Managed Regrowth methodology.
+This framework is designed for land that has previously undergone comprehensive clearing for pastoral use.
+Unlike other regeneration methods that focus on suppressing grazing pressure, NFMR projects primarily involve the cessation of mechanical or chemical clearing activities (such as chaining or poisoning) that would otherwise prevent native vegetation from re-establishing.
+By stopping these destruction cycles, the project allows the forest to regenerate from in-situ seed sources, rootstock, and lignotubers.